Here are some questions you may want to know about Migrateful…

 3. What has Migrateful achieved so far?

-Since the company was founded in July, Migrateful has run 46 cookery classes.
+Since the company was founded in July, Migrateful has run 46 cookery classes and 32 chef training sessions.
 We now have eight chefs and four part time staff.
 We have had an extremely positive response to this idea from both customers and the media.
 Migrateful was the subject of a five-page feature in the Financial Times Weekend Magazine, and has featured in the Evening Standard, the Metro, the International Business Times and filmed by the Press Association, Newsweek and soon to feature in the Guardian.
 This has taught us that Migrateful has the potential to capture national interest, with many readers from other cities emailing us to ask if they could start Migrateful in their city.
 This has prompted us to consider how the programme might be scaled beyond its London base.

 Most humans share the universal love of food, so everyone feels they can buy into this idea.
 We’ve been told this is exactly the sort of event Londoners are looking for.
 Supper clubs are in high fashion; Londoners are looking for an intimate event and ways to meet new people.
 We’re moving away from a consumer economy to an “experience” economy, people will buy this experience.
 We sold 40 gift vouchers in the run up to Christmas, showing that people really liked the idea of it as a gift.